warren/perdicis-notes/content/Attractions in San Francisco.md

     - Super high quality pastries.
 - Mochill Mochidonut in Japantown
     - Mochi donuts are just better than American donuts imo.
 They're light and chewy and just a little sweet.
+- Uji Time
+    - Soft serve ice cream place offering Asian flavors.
+    - On the first week of every month they sell tofu ice cream, which is probably my second fav ice cream flavor of all time (behind summertime cucumber from Ben & Jerry's).
+It's mild, not too sweet, and tastes a little like soy milk.
+I'm probably unusual in liking this so much.
+But if you feel me, check it out
 - Matcha Cafe Maiko

 **Boba** (See [[Best boba orders]] for my SF ratings)